From A to Z-Z-Z-Z: Reception

 Darrell Van Citters writes, "Of all the Warner Bros. directors, Chuck Jones seems to have relied least on conventional formulas for his story material.
 Part of this was probably due to his personal preferences and part of it was due to his ace story man, Mike Maltese...
 Credit goes to Maltese for suggesting such a gentle cartoon in a studio that relied heavily on adversarial relationships in its films, and credit to Jones for agreeing to make it.
 It also provided rich material for production designer Maurice Noble's vision of the role of animation design in a cartoon.
 For a film to work as well as this one does means that the material has to resonate with all members of the creative team."

 Trivia

-At the opening the class is reciting an arithmetic lesson which mirrors the song "Inchworm", made popular in 1952 by Danny Kaye in the film 'Hans Christian Andersen'.
+At the opening the class is reciting an arithmetic lesson which mirrors the song "Inchworm", made popular in 1952 by Danny Kaye in the film Hans Christian Andersen.

 Home media

-This short is included on Disc 2 of the Looney Tunes Platinum Collection: Volume 1 DVD and Blu-ray Disc sets.
+This short is included on Disc 2 of the Looney Tunes Golden Collection: Volume 2 DVD set via the Adventures of the Road Runner bonus feature, Disc 3 of the Warner Bros.
+Home Entertainment Academy Awards Animation Collection DVD set and on Disc 2 of the Looney Tunes Platinum Collection: Volume 1 DVD and Blu-ray Disc sets.